 - Dental care, lip balm, lotion, sunscreen

-- Personal cosmetics and toiletry items (deodorant, nail clippers, feminine products, etc.)
+- Personal cosmetics and toiletries (Q-tips, deodorant, feminine products, etc.)

 - Tissues, toilet paper, travel size wet wipes

 - Towel, washcloth (if recommended)

-- Prescription medication (kept it in the pharmacy bottle and packed in your carry-on)
+- Prescription medication (kept in the pharmacy bottle and packed in your carry-on)

-- Over-the-counter drugs (pain reliever, Pepto Bismol, motion sickness medication, etc.)
+- Over-the-counter drugs (pain reliever, Cipro, motion sickness medication, etc.)

 - A written copy of your prescription in case you lose the medication and need a refill

 - Small first-aid supplies (We’ll have a team medical kit, but you may want to bring antiseptic, band aids, etc.)